novalabiotech/novalabiotech.github.io/content/products/hcv.md

 ---
 title: HCV Rapid Test Kit
-description: HCV Rapid Test Kit
+featured: true
+synopsis: >-
+  The HCV Rapid Test Kit provides a convenient and reliable method for the diagnosis of Hepatitis C infection.
+It is a rapid, qualitative immunoassay designed for the detection of antibodies to Hepatitis C Virus (HCV)
+icon: fa-viruses
+order: 5
 tags:
   - products
   - rapidkit